HediJabri/todolist-nuxt/README.md

 ## Technologies

-This app is made with Vue.js & Nuxt.js, build with the create-nuxt-app cli (Vuetify, Axios, Vuex modules) I also used [JSONPlaceholder](https://jsonplaceholder.typicode.com/) as a fake REST API.
+This app is made with Vue.js & Nuxt.js, built with the create-nuxt-app cli (Vuetify, Axios, Vuex modules) I also used [JSONPlaceholder](https://jsonplaceholder.typicode.com/) as a fake REST API.

 ## Features